azvargas/DevOpsCourse3Proj/README.md

 Trello board:
 https://trello.com/b/SBkJNFf2/azure-devops-course-3

-The spreadsheet with the planning is included in the GitHub repo
+The spreadsheet with the planning is included in the GitHub repo (the steps for each sprint were made with the help of Copilot).

 ## Instructions